ros-infrastructure/www.ros.org/content/blog/getting-started/index.md

 On this site you can find the core tutorials and documentation for the project as well as generated API documentation for individual packages.

 ### [ROS Answers <i style="font-size: 1rem;" class="fas fa-question-circle"></i>](https://answers.ros.org)
-If the wiki doesn't address your problem, [ROS Answers](https://answers.ros.org) is next.
+If the documentation doesn't address your problem, [ROS Answers](https://answers.ros.org) is next.
 Take heart: it is very likely that someone else has faced the same problem before, and that it's covered among the more than 10,000 questions at ROS Answers.
 Start by searching for questions similar to yours; if your question isn't already asked, post a new one.
 Be sure to check the guidelines on how to prepare your question before posting.

 ### [ROS Discourse Forums <i style="font-size: 1rem;" class="fas fa-comments"></i>](https://discourse.ros.org)

 To stay up-to-date on the latest developments within the ROS community, you'll want to join the **[ROS Discourse](https://discourse.ros.org)** forums.
-These forums, are the place for announcements, news, and discussions of general interest.
+These forums are the place for announcements, news, and discussions of general interest.
 The ROS Discourse is **not the right place to ask troubleshooting questions or report bugs**; please use the other support resources listed above instead.

 ### [ROS Index <i style="font-size: 1rem;" class="fas fa-sitemap"></i>](https://index.ros.org)

 When you want to find out information about a specific package the [index](https://index.ros.org) is the best place to start.
 It connects you to all the important locations relevant to a package.
 In addition to the official documentation for ROS packages, the wiki contains two key resources you should consult: the Troubleshooting guide and the FAQ.
 Solutions to many common problems are covered in these two pages.
+If you have ever used [PyPI](https://pypi.org/) you should feel right at home on ROS Index.

 ### [Issue trackers <i style="font-size: 1rem;" class="fas fa-bug"></i>](https://github.com/ros2/ros2/issues)